35+ Years of Process Serving & Investigations Expertise

 How much does it cost to serve papers using a process server?

-Our standard legal docuent process serving service fee is £135.00 inclusive of report, affidavit or certificate of service.
+Our standard legal docuent process serving service fee is £135.00 inclusive of report or certificate of service.
 If preperation and swearing of an affidavit is required a further fee of £25.00 is due.

 Fees not inclusive of VAT.

 What is a Process Server allowed to do?

 When Vilcol’s process serving agents arrive at the named person’s place of location, we knock on the door to ascertain we are dealing with the right person.
 Our legal document servers outline the purpose of the visit and then either we leave the documents on the doorstep and stand back as part of social distancing requirements, or we post them through the letterbox.